 These are only samples of the field’s many possibilities.

-Jewish studies students are encouraged to expand their horizons in interdisciplinary and international settings and by taking advantage of the University of California Education Abroad Program (EAP) and other international programs.
+Jewish Studies students are encouraged to expand their horizons in interdisciplinary and international settings by taking advantage of the UC Education Abroad Program (EAP) and other international programs.
 UC Santa Cruz consistently leads the University of California in the number of students it sends each summer to Israel on Birthright tours, and Santa Cruz Hillel consistently offers three or four fascinating Israel-related programs during each quarter of the academic year.